Spamegg's personal page

 Well, the standard names are debatable.
 In our interpretation of MVC, the “view” describes the data that gets presented to the user.
 It’s not necessarily how the data looks, but which data is presented.
 The view describes which data you see, not how you see it.
 It’s a subtle distinction.

 I do have to admit, this stuff gets very philosophical!
 If I say “this block is blue”, is that “what you see” or “how you see it”?
-I think I agree with them, it’s which data I see, so I will go with that.
+The data itself (blue) is a visual thing, kind of…

 If I look at Tarski’s world and think about it, allowing myself to interpret MVC freely, I can try to decide what goes where: